-The PointZero5 Spinal & Medical Research Campaign will, not only donate 50% of its profits to spinal research (there's some very exciting projects underway at present), however the remaining 50% will be disbursed to assist other unfortunate patients who cannot afford basic and necessary items like wheelchairs, hoists, pressure relieving mattresses, proper beds, internet functions, electric door openers, environmental controls, emergency devices and even carers.
+The PointZero5 Spinal, Disability & Medical Research Campaign will, not only donate to spinal research (there's some very exciting projects underway at present), however the remaining funds will be disbursed to assist other unfortunate patients who cannot afford basic and necessary items like wheelchairs, hoists, pressure relieving mattresses, proper beds, internet functions, electric door openers, environmental controls, emergency devices and even carers.

 One recent donation was a microwave cooker to a person who had not been able to have a hot meal in his home for 7 years!
 The smile on his face when he received it, was priceless!

-The PointZero5 Spinal & Medical Research Campaign is global, with funds directed to patients in need nationally and internationally.
+The PointZero5 Spinal, Disability & Medical Research Campaign is global, with funds directed to patients in need nationally and internationally.
 People who donate can stipulate in which area, or areas in the disability field, they wish their funds to be directed.

 INITIAL POINTZERO5 VIDEO